-Miriam Miranda: “The Garifuna people are fighting against extermination.”
+Miriam Miranda: “The Garifuna populations are fighting against extermination”

-The Honduran activist, along with 200 Garifuna, demanded that the State protect their lives.
-"They illegally entered our communities and instilled a terror that disrespects life," Miranda said.
+The Honduran activist, along with 200 Garifuna people, demanded that the State protect their lives.
+“They illegally entered our communities and instilled a climate of terror that has no respect for life,” Miranda stated

 Share

 TEGUCIGALPA, Honduras.
-To the sound of drums, wearing scarves and traditional costumes, the ritual to ward off bad energy and attract the good energy that vulnerable communities so desperately need.
-With barefoot dancing to celebrate the reunion of brothers and sisters, more than two hundred men and women defending the land appeared at a hotel in the capital to demand that the Honduran state guarantee life and end the violence against this group, which the mafias in collusion with the powerful are trying to exterminate.
+To the beat of drums, waving handkerchiefs and wearing traditional clothing, they performed a ritual to ward off bad energies and attract the good ones so desperately needed by vulnerable communities.
+They danced barefoot to celebrate the coming together of brothers and sisters.
+This is how more than two hundred men and women defenders of their land gathered at a hotel in the capital to demand that the Honduran state guarantee their lives and end the violence against this group, which is being targeted for extermination by mafias colluding with those in power.

-In recent years, Honduras has been classified as a hostile territory for populations who live in constant struggle for their lands and common goods.
-Indigenous and Afro-descendant peoples experience the anxiety of eviction year after year.
+In recent years, Honduras has been labeled a hostile territory for communities constantly struggling to defend their lands and communal resources.
+Indigenous and Afro-descendant communities face the constant threat of eviction year after year.

 The threat is the same in all governments, they assert.
 This situation demonstrates that traditional politicians use promises in their campaigns as a stepping stone to power.
 Once they reach the top, they forget about the people and those who brought them there.